Students

 UndergradUATE Research Poster Proposals

-Congratulations to our IDS 2912 students on their research proposal posters for their final exams!
-They were such interesting topics and all of us in the HIPUR office are excited to see where research takes you in the future!
+Congratulations to our IDS 2912 students on their research proposal posters!
+We are excited to see where their research takes them in the future.

 Ms. Bethany Jowers